Inveniem/nextcloud-azure-aks/README.md

-# Resources for Running Nextcloud on an Azure Kubernetes Service (AKS)
+# Resources for Running Nextcloud on Azure Kubernetes Service (AKS)
 This repository contains docker images, configurations, and scripts to assist in getting Nextcloud to run  on an Azure Kubernetes Service.